Heater Module

 Alarm

-Each time the unit is turned on, an automatic test sequence is initiated to verify that the visual display and the audible alarms are functional.
+the visual display and the audible alarms are functional.
 Alarms are provided for high and low skin temperature.

 Set point (high)